bradymholt/geekytidbits.com/posts/2025-02-13-sveltekit-with-drizzle-and-cloudflare-d1/index.md

 npx wrangler d1 execute my-d1-database-name --local --file=./drizzle/0000_[migration_file].sql
 ```

 A .sqlite file will be created in `.wrangler/state/v3/d1/miniflare-D1DatabaseObject/`.
-You should find this file name note it's name.
+You should find this file and note its name.

 ### drizzle.config.ts